 The SAC assists the school with any needs that the school may have.
-Possible expenditures include purchasing materials to enhance the DREAMS Academy, Cambridge Academy, teacher incentives and purchasing equipment for student identification cards for tardies, lunch, etc. The funds allocated last year was \$5,725.00.
+Possible expenditures include purchasing materials to enhance the DREAMS Academy, Cambridge Academy, school beautification and teacher incentives.
+The funds allocated is \$5,208.00.

 Verify that the school is in compliance with section 1001.452, Florida Statutes, regarding the establishment requirements and duties of the SAC Yes